mukundtheamateur/faceblurbymukund/README.md

 # faceblurbymukund
-IN THIS PROJECT ,
+## IN THIS PROJECT , \n
-their is two type of blur option
+## their is two type of blur option \n
-(1).
-Gaussian
+(1).Gaussian \n
-(2).
-Pixelate
+(2).Pixelate\n

-yo can do this project without creating an environment but it is good practice , so i did this project in an environment:
+#you can do this project without creating an environment but it is good practice , so i did this project in an environment: \n

---> IN THIS PROJECT WE WILL USE ANACONDA FOR CREATING A VIRTUAL ENVIRONMENT.
+--> IN THIS PROJECT WE WILL USE ANACONDA FOR CREATING A VIRTUAL ENVIRONMENT.\n\n

-install anaconda from link : "https://docs.anaconda.com/anaconda/install/"
+install anaconda from link : "https://docs.anaconda.com/anaconda/install/" \n

-to create a virtual environment from anaconda :
+to create a virtual environment from anaconda :\n
-" conda create -n nameofenvironment python=3.6.7"  // this project is made in python=3.6.7 version
+" conda create -n nameofenvironment python=3.6.7"  // this project is made in python=3.6.7 version \n
-                                                   // for me nameofmyenv is faceblur
+                                                   // for me nameofmyenv is faceblur \n

- My directory path is c:/mukund/desktop/python/day7/
+ My directory path is c:/mukund/desktop/python/day7/ \n

- to activate virtual environment:
+ to activate virtual environment: \n
- "conda activate faceblur"
+ "conda activate faceblur" \n
- /nto import cv2 we need to first install opencv in our environment . to do that :
+ \nto import cv2 we need to first install opencv in our environment . to do that :
  "pip install opencv-python opencv-contrib-python" numpy is already included in opencv . you don't need to install that too .